ChengJin-git/LPPN/README.md

-# Laplacian Pyramid Networks: A new Approach for Multispectral Pansharpening
+# Laplacian pyramid networks: A new approach for multispectral pansharpening

 Homepage: